ECunculis/PrimeCostApp/README.md

 ### General list items

 If price of one item in the general list is modified, this change is propagated to all products which includes the modified item.
-Thus, it makes the price management of products much easier, because there is no need in manually re-calculating the new price, when the price of raw materials, electricity, package are changed.
+Thus, it makes the price management of products much easier, because there is no need in manually re-calculating the new price for a considerate number of products, when the price of raw materials, electricity, package are changed.

 ![Animation3](https://user-images.githubusercontent.com/31374191/164442217-27dab78d-dd6c-4f11-baef-a3d248222446.gif)